oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-hyperion-siebel-gbu/hyperion-essbase/essbase-solution-definition/files/essbase-solution-definition.md

 ## Compliance and Regulations

 Cloud computing is fundamentally different from traditionally on-premises computing.
 In the traditional model, organizations are typically in full control of their technology infrastructure located on-premises (e.g., physical control of the hardware, and full control over the technology stack in production).
 In the cloud, organizations leverage resources and practices that are under the control of the cloud service provider, while still retaining some control and responsibility over other components of their IT solution.
 As a result, managing security and privacy in the cloud is often a shared responsibility between the cloud customer and the cloud service provider.
-The distribution of responsibilities between the cloud service provider and the customer also varies based on the nature of the cloud service (IaaS, PaaS, SaaS).
+The distribution of responsibilities between the cloud service provider and customer also varies based on the nature of the cloud service (IaaS, PaaS, SaaS).

 # Additional Resources
 - [Oracle Cloud Compliance](https://www.oracle.com/corporate/cloud-compliance/) – Oracle is committed to helping customers operate globally in a fast-changing business environment and address the challenges of an ever more complex regulatory environment.
 This site is a primary reference for customers on Shared Management Model with Attestations and Advisories.